Skip to content

 v0.7.0 highlights

-The v0.7.0 release broadened Wenlan from a macOS-first local runtime into a cross-platform local memory layer with explicit spaces and stronger evaluation discipline.
+The v0.7.0 release broadened Wenlan from a macOS-first runtime into a cross-platform local daemon with explicit spaces and stronger evaluation discipline.

 • Cross-platform runtime support for macOS, Linux, and Windows.